 PROFESSIONAL SKILLS REQUIREMENT

 The American Bar Association Standard 302 requires that “each student receive substantial instruction in other professional skills generally regarded as necessary for effective and responsible participation in the legal profession”.
-Prior to graduation each student must complete and receive a passing grade in at least one two credit course that has been designated by the Vice Dean as satisfying the Law School Professional Skills Requirement.
-The Vice Dean may designate courses as satisfying the professional skills requirement that provide substantial instruction in professional skills related to the various responsiblities that lawyers are called upon to meet.
+Prior to graduation each student must complete and receive a passing grade in at least one two credit course that has been designated by the Associate Dean for Academic Affairs as satisfying the Law School Professional Skills Requirement.
+The Associate Dean for Academic Affairs may designate courses as satisfying the professional skills requirement that provide substantial instruction in professional skills related to the various responsiblities that lawyers are called upon to meet.
 Courses designated as satisfying the requirement must engage each student in skills performances that are assessed by the instructor.

 VI.
 PAPERSRequired papers in a course or seminar must be submitted not later than the last day of classes for the semester.
-In individual cases of hardship, the deadline may be extended by the professor, but in no event may a paper be submitted later than the last day of examinations for that semester without written approval prior to that date by the Dean or the Dean's delegate [in this instance, the Vice Dean].
+In individual cases of hardship, the deadline may be extended by the professor, but in no event may a paper be submitted later than the last day of examinations for that semester without written approval prior to that date by the Dean or the Dean's delegate [in this instance, the Associate Dean for Academic Affairs ].
 Failure to meet the deadline for submission of a paper will constitute failure of the course or seminar by the student.

 Failed elective paper courses: A student may pass a paper course that he or she failed by later writing a paper that receives a passing grade.
 Professors shall have discretion whether to allow such later-submitted papers.
 Such papers may be submitted when the professor requires, but in any event no later than the end of classes in the following semester.
 Students' transcripts and GPAs will reflect both the original failure and the passing grade.